clear-code/lua-collectd-monitor/README.md

 # lua-collectd-monitor

-A collectd plugin written in Lua, it provides monitoring feature.
+A collectd plugin which provides monitoring feature.
+We are planning to provide following 2 plugins:

+* monitor-remote.lua
+  * Receive a pre-defined command from a remote host via MQTT and execute it.
+* monitor-local.lua
+  * Not implemented yet

 ## Prerequisites